Acute Lymphoblastic Leukemia

 The outlook for acute lymphoblastic leukemia depends on factors such as:

-- Your lab test results.
-For example, your outlook is better if you have a lower white blood count when you're diagnosed.
+- Your lab test results: The prognosis is better if you have a lower white blood count when you're diagnosed.

 - Your subtype of ALL (B-cell ALL or T-cell ALL)

-- Whether or not you have a chromosome abnormality called the Philadelphia chromosome.
-Having it suggests a poorer prognosis.
+- Whether you have a chromosome abnormality called the Philadelphia chromosome; having it suggests a poorer prognosis.

-- Your response to chemotherapy.
-Your outlook is better if you have no evidence of leukemia four to five weeks after starting treatment.
+- Your response to chemotherapy: The prognosis is better if you have no evidence of leukemia four to five weeks after starting treatment.